colory-games/UEPlugin-ProceduralSplineComponent/README.md

 # Unreal Engine Plugin: Procedural Spline Component

-The Procedural Spline Component is a Unreal Engine plugin which adds custom spline components.
+The Procedural Spline Component is a Unreal Engine plugin which adds spline components.
 You can easily generate geometric shapes (like circle, rectangle) by using these components.

 ![](docs/images/thumbnail/procedural_spline_component.png)